KubawGaming/FakeNameAPI/README.md

 // Checking someone's fake nickname: if(fakeNameAPI.getFakeNames().containsKey(targetToChangeNick)) {
-    // Code if target have set fake nick
+    // Code if the target has a fake nickname set
 } else {
-    // Code if target
+    // Code if the target hasn't a fake nickname set
 }

+// Getting a nickname that a player sees in another player
+// if `playerWhoShouldSeeTargetNewName` does not see a fake nick, this method will return the real nick targetToChangeNick fakeNameAPI.getSeeingNick(playerWhoShouldSeeTargetNewName, targetToChangeNick);

+// And this is how you can remove the fake nickname: fakeNameAPI.resetName(targetToChangeNick);
 ```

 ## Gradle: